modelop/modelop.github.io/Getting Started/Conform and Deploy a Model/index.md

 5. [Next Steps](#next-steps)

 ## <a name="Prerequisites"></a>Pre-requisites
-Before we walk through how to conform and deploy a model, we will need the following before we begin:
+Before we walk through how to conform and deploy a model, we will need the following pre-requisites:

 1. [FastScore Environment Installed](https://opendatagroup.github.io/Getting%20Started/Getting%20Started%20with%20FastScore/)
 2. [FastScore CLI Installed](https://opendatagroup.github.io/Getting%20Started/Getting%20Started%20with%20FastScore/#installing-the-fastscore-cli)